Two guys plugging their ears

 No one wants to be the house on the block with the rogue burglar alarm.
 We’ve all seen it: a security system that seems to have a mind of its own, blaring at all hours and testing the patience of homeowners and neighbors alike.

 From our experience testing and troubleshooting home security systems, a malfunctioning siren is incredibly frustrating — frustrating enough to make some people consider disabling their system just to restore the peace.
 We don’t recommend that.
 Reliable home security systems are proven to deter would-be intruders, and false alarms are rarely random.
-When a siren goes off without warning, it’s almost always the result of a technical issue that can be identified and fixed.
+Still, some research shows that less than one percent of security system alarms require emergency services.1 Most of these can be resolved by identifying and fixing a technical issue.

 To get you started, here’s a troubleshooting checklist us home security experts put together for households dealing with misbehaving alarms.
 Below, you’ll also find: